johnrolzhausen/global-training-enrollment-system/docs/06-future-enhancements.md

 ## "Someday/Maybe" Ideas
 - [ ] Integration with additional forecasting tools
-- [ ] Automated anomaly explanation using AI
+- [ ] Automated creation of Excel reports containing data currently created manually but in a centralized structure
-- [ ] Collaboration features for regional managers

 ## Ideas Considered & Rejected (with reasons)
-- ~~Real-time chat support~~ - Adds complexity without solving core problem
+-